-Self-hosted videos are the worst offenders in terms of load time, since you force every user to load the video directly from your website server.
+Self-hosted videos are the worst offenders in terms of load time.
+They essentially force every user to load the video directly from your website server.
 There are very few reasons to take this route other than nostalgia for the 1990s.

 Embedded YouTube videos will certainly run faster than self-hosted ones.
 However, YouTube is happy to compromise page load speed for the sake of monetization.

-YouTube will weigh down your website with unnecessary scripts being run by ad-saturated video content, collect data on your users, and try to draw them away from your site and onto YouTube.com.
+YouTube will weigh down your website.
+It does so with unnecessary scripts being run by ad-saturated video content and collecting data on your users.
+Most importantly, it attempts to draw them away from your site and onto YouTube.com.

-Custom video hosting can give you an optimal balance between page loading performance and marketing features, but not all video hosting providers are equal.
-Some will capitalize on speed while others will make the same compromise YouTube does – the only difference being that they’ll share their marketing data with you (something YouTube doesn’t do).
+Custom video hosting can give you an optimal balance between page loading performance and marketing features.
+It’s important to note, however, that not all video hosting providers are equal.
+Some will capitalize on speed, while others will make the same compromise YouTube does.
+The only difference will be that they’ll share their marketing data with you (something YouTube doesn’t do).

 YouTube Vs. custom video hosting

-While YouTube offers a free and easy way to get video content onto websites, the company will weigh down your website with marketing tools and keep the resulting insights for itself.
+While YouTube offers a free and easy way to get video content onto websites, it will weigh down your website and keep resulting insights for itself.
 Other hosting providers will use their own technology to achieve similar results.

-A custom video hosting platform that collects data on users will be able to tell you important things, like where your users are located geographically, or what parts of your video content generate the most engagement.
+A custom video hosting platform that collects data on users will be able to tell you important things.
+You’ll know where your users are located geographically, or what parts of your video content generate the most engagement.

-You can discover a great deal about your audience by leveraging this kind of marketing data towards developing new, more highly targeted videos.
+You can discover a great deal about your audience by leveraging this kind of data towards developing new, highly-targeted videos.

 YouTube also collects this kind of data, but it fails to divulge the most valuable insights to its content creators.
 Instead, it focuses on monetizing the content as much as possible through advertising.
-As a result, your brand ends up advertising for YouTube’s sponsors, and you have no control over who those sponsors may be or how their messaging impacts your users.
+As a result, your brand ends up advertising for YouTube’s sponsors.
+You have no control over who those sponsors may be or how their messaging impacts your users.